All Episodes

 Well, the second trial was very different.

-No television cameras, and the judge severely limited the uh what the brothers would call the corroborating evidence of how brutalized they were by their father.
+No television cameras, and the judge severely limited the what the brothers would call the corroborating evidence of how brutalized they were by their father.

 But without that sort of sex abuse element, it really looked like they were just these really privileged, greedy children who massacred their parents because they were getting cut off financially.

-They were convicted of first degree murder, sentenced to life in prison without the possibility of parole.
+They were convicted of first-degree murder, sentenced to life in prison without the possibility of parole.

 I've said for years that if the Menendez brothers were the Menendez sisters, they'd be free today.

-People didn't want to believe it could happen to boys, they just didn't want to believe it.
+People didn't want to believe it could happen to boys.

-Air taking issue with what he describes as blatant lies and a dishonest portrayal of the tragedies in the Netflix series.
+Error taking issue with what he describes as blatant lies and a dishonest portrayal of the tragedies in the Netflix series.

 Saying in a statement released by his wife, the show has taken the painful truth several steps backward, back through time to an era when the prosecution built a narrative on a belief system that males were not sexually abused.

-Murphy, no stranger to controversy, telling E!
+Murphy, no stranger to controversy, telling e-news the series has created.

-All right, hold on a second.
+All right, hold on one second.

-All right, Chad.
+All right, Jack.

-I you just know I gotta do it.
+You just know I gotta do it.

-Director of um monster.
+Director of Monster Netflix.

-Alright, so boom.
+All right, so boom.

 So this is it.